sadatmirza0/TickTackToe/README.md

 ## Screenshots

-*(Include screenshots of your game here.
-You can describe them briefly below)*

 * Main game board with empty squares.
 * Game in progress with some moves made.
 * Example of a winning game state.